-The Company owns certain tradenames and trademarks which provide Black Diamond Equipment, Ltd. ("Black Diamond Equipment" or "BDEL"), Gregory Mountain Products, Inc. ("Gregory" or "GMP"), POC, and PIEPS with the exclusive and perpetual rights to manufacture and sell their respective products.
+The Company owns certain tradenames and trademarks which provide Black Diamond Equipment, Ltd., Gregory Mountain Products, Inc. ("Gregory" or "GMP"), POC, and PIEPS with the exclusive and perpetual rights to manufacture and sell their respective products.
 Tradenames and trademarks will not be amortized, but reviewed annually for impairment or upon the existence of a triggering event.
-There was an increase in tradenames and trademarks during the year ended December 31, 2012 due to the Company's acquisition of POC on July 2, 2012 and PIEPS on October 1, 2012.
+There was an increase in tradenames and trademarks during the year ended December 31, 2013 due to the impact of foreign currency exchange rates.
 Based on the results of the Company's annual impairment tests, the Company determined that indefinite lived intangible assets were not impaired.
 The following table summarizes the changes in indefinite lived intangible assets:

-Balance at December 31, 2011 \$ 32,650

-Increase due to acquisitions Impact of foreign currency exchange rates 17,800 1,012

 Balance at December 31, 2012 \$ 51,462

+Impact of foreign currency exchange rates 217

+Balance at December 31, 2013 \$ 51,679